Widening participation

 We hosted the new Director for Fair Access and Participation at the Office for Students, John Blake, in his first external speaking event, to discuss how we can enhance collaboration between schools, universities and the third sector to support more young people from disadvantaged backgrounds to progress to higher education.

 Following its success, we established “What next for fair access and participation?
-The third sector forum” to provide widening participation charities with the space to engage with the Office for Students and discuss policy to help achieve fair access and participation for everyone.
+The third sector forum” to provide widening participation organisations with the space to engage with the Office for Students and discuss policy to help achieve fair access and participation for everyone.

 We also call on government and the wider higher education sector to implement policies that will have a positive impact on fair access.
 Last year, we advocated against a move to post-qualification admissions (PQA) as we believed it would be detrimental to fair access.
 You can read our full response to the debate here.